 The College of Fine Arts Web Team is happy to try to assist anyone associated with the college that has Web related questions.
 We are only staffed to maintain and manage a limited number of websites within a limited set of technologies, but we can sometimes provide guidance and be a helpful resource.
 New projects and major initiatives will require support from the dean, chairs or directors, will have to fit into the strategic plan and time frames, and have a governance plan.
 If you are part of the College of Fine Arts and have web related questions, feel free to contact us at firstname.lastname@example.org.

-The COFA Web team is not resourced to assist student organizations with websites.
-Students can use many of the services listed below, promote on HornsLink and contact the Office of the Dean of Students for additional resources.
+Students can use many of the services listed below.
+They may also utilize https://texasdigital360.com, a service made possible by the Vice President for Student Affairs office.
+Student organizations can promote on HornsLink and can contact the Office of the Dean of Students for additional resources.

-Do it yourself with Web publishing options on Web Central are provided by the university.
+The university provides tools are recommended.
 University services are more secure and stable than externally provided web services and the university staff can assist you.
 Hosting your website outside of the university is not recommended.
-If funding is available you could hire a contractor.
-Please contact us for guidance.

 University Web Services

-- Share and store images with the Digital Asset Management System (DAMS) (or Portfolio) service.
+- Share and store images with the Digital Asset Management System (DAMS or Portfolio) service.
+Only for university staff.

 External Web or Cloud Services

-Options to provide content online hosted by third party vendors store data on servers outside of university control.
+Options to provide content online hosted by third party vendors to store data on servers outside of university control should only be considered if the content has no security risk.
 Read the Information Security Office’s Cloud Services guide on the risks of data mining, advertising, security, privacy and reliability before utilizing these services.

 - Qualtrics to create online surveys and forms, and